django-fluent/django-fluent-blogs/README.rst

 Comments
 ~~~~~~~~

+The commenting support can be based on django.contrib.comments_, or any other system of your choice.
 To integrate django.contrib.comments_ with your site theme, also create a ``comments/base.html`` template that maps the blocks:

 * ``title``